JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ## Resource usage

 After importing a project, a special `Res` class is generated which provides access to resources.
-To manually generate the `Res` class, run the `generateComposeResClass` Gradle task.
+To manually generate the `Res` class and all the resource accessors, build the project or re-import the project in IDE.

 ### Images

-You can access drawable resources as simple images, rasterized images, or XML vectors:
+You can access drawable resources as simple images, rasterized images, or XML vectors.

+> Starting with 1.6.10-beta01, Compose Multiplatform also supports SVG images on all platforms **except** Android.
+>
+{type="note"}

 * To access drawable resources as `Painter` images, use the `painterResource()` function: